Kernel (operating system): Microkernels

 Most microkernels use a message passing system to handle requests from one server to another.
 The message passing system generally operates on a port basis with the microkernel.
 As an example, if a request for more memory is sent, a port is opened with the microkernel and the request sent through.
 Once within the microkernel, the steps are similar to system calls.
-The rationale was that it would bring modularity in the system architecture, which would entail a cleaner system, easier to debug or dynamically modify, customizable to users' needs, and more performing.
-They are part of the operating systems like GNU Hurd, MINIX, MkLinux, QNX and Redox OS.
+The rationale was that it would bring modularity in the system architecture, which would entail a cleaner system that is easier to debug or dynamically modify, customizable to users' needs, and higher performing.
+Microkernels are part of operating systems like GNU Hurd, MINIX, MkLinux, QNX and Redox OS.

 Although microkernels are very small by themselves, in combination with all their required auxiliary code they are, in fact, often larger than monolithic kernels.
 Advocates of monolithic kernels also point out that the two-tiered structure of microkernel systems, in which most of the operating system does not interact directly with the hardware, creates a not-insignificant cost in terms of system efficiency.
-These types of kernels normally provide only the minimal services such as defining memory address spaces, inter-process communication (IPC) and the process management.
-The other functions such as running the hardware processes are not handled directly by microkernels.
-Proponents of micro kernels point out those monolithic kernels have the disadvantage that an error in the kernel can cause the entire system to crash.
+These types of kernels normally provide only the minimal services such as defining memory address spaces, inter-process communication (IPC) and process management.
+Other functions, such as running hardware processes, are not handled directly by microkernels.
+Proponents of microkernels point out those monolithic kernels have the disadvantage that an error in the kernel can cause the entire system to crash.
 However, with a microkernel, if a kernel process crashes, it is still possible to prevent a crash of the system as a whole by merely restarting the service that caused the error.

 Other services provided by the kernel such as networking are implemented in user-space programs referred to as servers.
 Servers allow the operating system to be modified by simply starting and stopping programs.
 For a machine without networking support, for instance, the networking server is not started.
-The task of moving in and out of the kernel to move data between the various applications and servers creates overhead which is detrimental to the efficiency of micro kernels in comparison with monolithic kernels.
+The task of moving in and out of the kernel to move data between the various applications and servers creates overhead which is detrimental to the efficiency of microkernels in comparison with monolithic kernels.

 Disadvantages in the microkernel exist however.
 Some are: